History of Kosovo

 Kosovo's modern history can be traced to the Ottoman Sanjak of Prizren, of which parts were organised into Kosovo Vilayet in 1877.
 This was when Kosovo was used as the name of the entire territory for the first time.
 In 1913 the Kosovo Vilayet was incorporated into the Kingdom of Serbia, which in 1918 formed Yugoslavia.
 Kosovo gained autonomy in 1963 under Josip Broz Tito's direction.
-This autonomy was significantly extended by Yugoslavia's 1974 Constitution, but was lost in 1990.
-In 1999 UNMIK stepped in.
+This autonomy was significantly extended by Yugoslavia's 1974 Constitution, but was lost in a series of suppression policies imposed by Slobodan Milošević.
+Eventually, the Kosovo War began in 1998 and ended with the NATO intervention in 1999.
 On 17 February 2008, representatives of the people of Kosovo unilaterally declared Kosovo's independence and subsequently adopted the Constitution of Republic of Kosovo, which came into effect on 15 June 2008.